Rebhan

 c) Exceptions

-1. to exercise the right to freedom of expression and information;
+1. for exercising the right of freedom of expression and information

-2. to fulfil a legal obligation which requires processing in accordance with the law of the European Union or the Member States to which the person responsible is subject, or for the performance of a task that is in the public interest or exercising official authority that was vested in the party responsible;
+2. for compliance with a legal obligation which requires processing by Union or Member State law to which the controller is subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller

-5. to assert, exercise or defend legal claims.
+5. for the establishment, exercise or defense of legal claims.

-5. Right to be informed
+5. Right to information

-6. Right to data transfer
+6. Right to data portability

-The right to data portability does not apply to the processing of personal information that is necessary for the performance of a task that is in the public interest or takes place in the exercise of official authority that has been transferred to the person responsible.
+The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 7. Right to object